Help the environment go on a salt diet

-In 2015 the Ironhouse Sanitary District Board of Directors voted in Ordinance 57, which banned the any installation of "salt-based" water softeners.
+In 2015 the Ironhouse Sanitary District Board of Directors voted in Ordinance 57, which banned any installation of "salt-based" water softeners.

 The Ordinance reads that installation of a residential or nonresidential self-regenerating water softening appliance that discharges into the District sewer system owned and operated by the District or that discharges into the District sewer system that is tributary to the sewer system owned and operated by the District.
 New water softening devices installed for all users or structures shall be of a type and style as selected by the user at their expense, provided however that any such appliances or devices must comply with the terms and conditions of this Ordinance.
-Use of non-brine discharging water softening devices such as membrane or carbon systems are not prohibited by the District.
+Use of non-brine discharging water softening devices such as membrane or carbon systems is not prohibited by the District.

 Hard facts about soft water